Jovie Goat Milk Baby Formula Review and Analysis

 The older baby, at 11 months, tested the Stage 2 (6+ months) version.
 She was hesitant at first about the taste, but then seemed perfectly fine with it.
 Her mom noted that she's very picky about her formula (currently using a Similac variety), so she was surprised to see her accept it without putting up too much of a fuss!

-Finally, we tested the Stage 3 in an 18 month old boy who was no longer breastfeeding; he seemed to be indifferent about it, trying some and then leaving it aside while he ate his Goldfish!
+Finally, we tested Stage 3 in an 18-month-old boy who was no longer breastfeeding; he seemed to be indifferent about it, trying some and then leaving it aside while he ate his Goldfish!

 This was our first time trying out the new Jovie Goat Milk Formula and we were really excited to give it a shot!

 It's the first goat milk formula we've tried here at Mommyhood101, and we were pleasantly surprised by the quality, taste, and acceptance among our test babies.

 The goat milk formula market is growing quickly (see our recent Kendamil goat formula review and Nannycare formula reviews!), especially among parents looking for an alternative to cow's milk to help satisfy more sensitive tummies or avoid allergies.

 Jovie goat milk combines the relatively easy-to-digest goat milk protein (A2 beta-casein) with the full-fat goodness of a formula like Kendamil.
 Note that Jovie goat milk formula still contains lactose, which is the most prevalent carbohydrate in breast milk, so it is not suitable for babies with lactose intolerance (or with a real cow milk allergy).